 An interim mechanical and electrical design period involved Tierney Architects working to their brief of creating a community Café and Event Space.

-The Phase 1 refurbishment works have continued internally from 17 October with the demolition and strip out works of the old bar, fixtures and the redundant stair lift and radiators.
-After asbestos analysis, further demolition of the old suspended ceilings will start on 1 November, followed by the complete electrical strip out of redundant wiring and fixtures as these were condemned.
+The Phase 1 refurbishment works continued internally from with the demolition and strip out works of the old bar, fixtures and the redundant stair lift and radiators.
+After asbestos analysis, further demolition of the old suspended ceilings was completed, followed by the complete electrical strip out of redundant wiring and fixtures as these were condemned.